brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-15.md

 Yes, he was definitely that, he thought hazily.
 But there wasn't much he had to convince Harry of after all, was there?
 Why spend Christmas alone when he could spend it with a friend he both liked and admired?
-One who shared his interest in the-"
+One who shared his interest in the-

 A familiar surge of foreign magic welled up, spilling out into violent coughing, breaking the connection Tom had made to his mind.
 The